yogesh-studypad/cocos-docs/manual/framework/native/v2/gui/widget/en.md

 ![uislider](res/uislider.png)

 We take different ways to load images, `loadBarTexture` for slider background image and `loadSlidBallTextures` for  three statuses image of slider.
-That is the center ball can be draged.
+That is the center ball can be dragged.
 However, `loadProgressBarTexture` method displaying the progress of the slider.
 It also has callback function, which can be used for record current status:

 ``` c++
     void UISliderTest::percentChangedEvent(Object *pSender, SliderEventType type)